 Typical LTE — M applications include:

-NB-IoT (aka Cat-M2) or NB-LTE is a new 3GPP radio-access technology.
-It is similar to Cat-M, but utilizes an altogether different science (DSSS modulation compared to LTE radios) and is partially backwards compatible with existing 3GPP devices.
+NB-IoT is a new 3GPP radio-access narrowband technology standard, it is designed to operate in or around LTE bands and coexist with other LTE devices.
+This technology is similar to Cat-M, but utilizes DSSS modulation compared to LTE radios and it is partially backwards compatible with existing 3GPP devices.
 The technology is designed to achieve excellent co-existence performance with legacy GSM, GPRS, and LTE technologies.
-NB-LTE needs 200 kHz minimum system bandwidth to uplink and downlink.
-The choice of minimum system bandwidth enables multiple deployment options, like a GSM operator substituting one GSM carrier (200 kHz) with NB-IoT or an LTE.
-The operator can deploy NB-LTE inside an LTE carrier by allocating one Physical Resource Block (PRB) of 180 kHz to it.
-Such a 200 kHz minimum bandwidth requirement facilitates three possible NB-LTE operational modes.
+The technology needs 200 kHz minimum system bandwidth to uplink and downlink.
+The choice of minimum system bandwidth enables multiple deployment options, like a GSM operator substituting one GSM carrier (200 kHz) with NB-IoT.
+The throughput for NB-IoT is 60 kbps uplink and 30 kbps downlink.
+It is suitable for static, low-power applications requiring low throughput.
+The operator can deploy NB-IoT inside an LTE carrier by allocating one Physical Resource Block (PRB) of 180 kHz to it.
+Such a 200 kHz minimum bandwidth requirement facilitates three possible NB-IoT operational modes.
 These are mentioned below and illustrated in Figure 3:

 NB-IoT fully reuses conventional LTE design, including numerologies, channel coding, downlink OFDMA, rate matching, uplink SC-FDMA, channel coding, and interleaving.
 This significantly reduces the time needed to develop complete design specifications.
 It is anticipated that the time needed to develop NB-IoT products will be significantly reduced for the existing LTE OEMs and ODMs.